Compensation for ground rent negligence advice

 The leases granted by the house builders to buyers are usually for a long period, such as 250 years or 999 years.
 One payment often provided for in long leases is a “ground rent” meant to reflect the value of occupying the land/ground.

 Other payments provided for in long leases can include fees charged by the freeholder for considering and granting permission for the buyer to make any changes to the property, such as building an extension or for agreeing to a remortgage of the property.

 I’m a leasehold owner and pay ground rent – Do I have problem?

-Historically ground rents were low, no more than say £50 per year.
-However, in the last few years house builders have started to increase ground rents to an initial charge of between £250 to £500 a year.
+Historically, ground rents were low, no more than say £50 per year.
+However, in the last few years house builders have started to increase ground rents to an initial charge ranging from £250 to £500 a year.
 They have also added clauses in the lease that allow them to review the ground rent periodically, for example, every 5, 10 or 25 years.

 Typically the review clause allows the freeholder to increase the ground rent at each review.
-Problems have arisen because house builders have included clauses in the leases which provide for ground rents to double or increase with RPI.
+Problems have arisen because house builders have included clauses in the leases which provide for ground rents to double or increase with Retail Price Index (RPI).

 If you are a leasehold owner who purchased a new build property in the last ten years you should check your lease to see what it says about ground rent and what you can expect to pay.

 A ground rent that doubles every 10 years doesn’t sound too bad

 In theory it’s not.
 However, most new leases are set for a long term such as 999 years.
 If a ground rent of £250 per year doubles every 10 years you can expect to pay £16,000 per year after 50 years.
 For many people that is simply unmanageable.